NexPlayer/Android-SDK/advanced.md

 **Returns**

-The status of the operation: this is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.
+The status of the operation: this is zero in the case of success, or a non-zero NexPlayer error code in the case of failure.

 > **Warning** When building the APK, most of resources will be compressed.
 This makes it difficult to extract FileDescriptor.
 To avoid compressing, you MUST change your file’s extension.
 These extensions are allowed: ".jpg", ".jpeg", ".png", ".gif", ".wav", ".mp2", ".mp3", ".ogg", ".aac", ".mpg", ".mpeg", ".mid", ".midi", ".smf", ".jet", ".rtttl", ".imy", ".xmf", ".mp4", ".m4a", ".m4v", ".3gp", ".3gpp", ".3g2", ".3gpp2", ".amr", ".awb", ".wma", ".wmv"